One step away from dreams

 “I just want to know about such risks in advance and be able to do something at least” - we met with Andrey in the morning for a cup of coffee.
 “I built a digital company and I can predict market trends, but I cannot digitize people.”

-I was a little embarrassed - "Why don't you digitize people, but the risks associated with people?"
+I was a little embarrassed - in terms of system solutions, he has always been a guru for me."Why don't you digitize people, but the risks associated with people?"
 The interest in his eyes inspired a bold experiment and I continued: “You collect statistics on layoffs, but you work this way with the past.
 Let's compare it with the possible risks and train the machine to predict the possibilities of their manifestation with specific people in the future.
 Then you can see the trend, while your HR department gets a more accurate target.

 Personnel risk forecasting project